-- Entrapment: a place from which children cannot extricate themselves unaided There are seven probes: the Torso Probe, the Large Head Probe, Probe 1, Probe 2, the Wedge Probe and the two Finger Probes.
-There is also a toggle test to reduce the dangers of clothing toggles being caught on slides, fireman's poles and roofs.
-BRIDGES - The space between the flexible bridge and rigid sides should be not less than 230mm
+Entrapment: a place from which children cannot extricate themselves unaided There are six probes: the Torso Probe, the Large Head Probe, The Small Head probe, the Wedge Probe and the two Finger Rods.
+There is a toggle test to reduce the dangers of clothing toggles being caught on slides, fireman's poles and roofs, and a ring gauge to test for rocker hand/foot rest protrusions.

+BRIDGES

+The space between the flexible bridge and rigid sides should be not less than 230mm